DCC-EX/mkdocs-test/docs/reference/08-throttle-writers-guide.md

 # Throttle Writers Guide (doc incomplete)
+==TODO==

 The commonly used speed, function, loco programming and diagnostic commands are discussed elsewhere with users in mind.
-However there are a large number of commands designed only to be used by other programs such as JMRI, Engine Driver or other throttles specifically aimed at the DCC-EX protocol. (ie not WiThrottle)
+However, there are a large number of commands designed only to be used by other programs such as JMRI, Engine Driver or other throttles specifically aimed at the DCC-EX protocol. (not WiThrottle)

-many commands that have been implemented to assist throttle authors to obtain information from the Command Station in order to implement turnout, route/automation and roster features.
+Many commands that have been implemented to assist throttle authors to obtain information from the Command Station in order to implement turnout, route/automation and roster features.
-Some of these commands are deliberately milti-stage requests to avoid timing and blocking issues caused by massive transmissions (e.g. a full list of turnouts with descriptions) that can cause Command Sation issues.
+Some of these commands are deliberately milti-stage requests to avoid timing and blocking issues caused by massive transmissions (e.g. a full list of turnouts with descriptions) that can cause Command Station issues.

 Broadcast replies are also designed so that a throttle can maintain loco speed and function states, turnout poisitions and route states.